-In some cases, it may be better for an addicted person to stop taking methadone all at once.
+In some cases, it can be dangerous for someone addicted to methadone to stop taking it all at once.
 This can produce new, more severe withdrawal symptoms as well as increase the severity of the milder symptoms.
 This cold-turkey process is also often forced upon people who are arrested and put into jail in spite of the known effects of this withdrawal.
 One study found that nearly half of all inmates addicted to opioids and on methadone treatment were denied their doses of the medication while behind bars.

-When it comes to cold-turkey detox, the length of time that symptoms last often depends on how long the person has been using it, how heavy the abuse was, and personal factors like overall health, body mass, and genetics.
-It also depends on which symptoms are being referenced.
+When it comes to cold-turkey detox, the length of time that symptoms last often depends on how long the person has been using it, how heavy the use was, and personal factors like overall health and genetics.

 In general, methadone withdrawal follows a timeline that looks something like this:

 - Day 1: Methadone stays in a person’s system for much longer than most drugs, so an addicted person might not feel anything during the first 24 hours.
-Once the drug leaves, individuals can begin to feel achy, develop a fever, and get chills, as though they’re coming down with the flu.
+Once the drug clears the body, individuals can begin to feel achy, develop a fever and get chills, as though they’re coming down with the flu.

 - Days 2-10: Peak withdrawal will last for around a week, often spiking at day four after the last dose was taken.
 Flu-like symptoms will intensify and come to include psychological symptoms, such as depression, anxiety, irritability, and in severe cases, paranoia and hallucinations.
 Insomnia frequently also becomes an issue, and afflicted persons often report severe fatigue, restlessness, and a general intense feeling of unease and discomfort.
 Cravings for the drug also tend to be their strongest at this point.

 - Days 11-21: Physical withdrawal symptoms begin to fade and cravings usually start to calm down after the first several days.
 However, strong cravings may persist or occasionally reappear for the next week or two, and psychological symptoms can continue.
-Depression is the most common of these as people feel they can’t achieve any feeling of pleasure without the drug.
+Depression is the most common of these, as people feel they can’t achieve any feelings of pleasure without the drug.

 - Days 22 and beyond: Some symptoms may linger, but they should be mild at this point.
 Depression may continue to be a problem but can be treated with medication, daily activities, nutrition, therapy, etc.

 Because methadone is already a medication used to treat opioid addiction, the only other drug treatment a doctor might recommended for someone addicted to methadone is buprenorphine.
-This is a much newer medication developed to be an alternative to methadone.
-It’s a semisynthetic opioid that produces a lesser high that drugs like heroin but also has a much lower risk of overdose than methadone – a necessary change due to the fact that methadone has been found to account for one in three prescription painkiller deaths in the US.
+This medication is an alternative to methadone.
+It’s a semisynthetic opioid that produces a lesser high that drugs like heroin but also has a much lower risk of overdose than methadone.
 However, since a methadone user might still experience a high on buprenorphine, a medical professional is more likely to recommend tapering off the dose of methadone or going off the drug all at once.

 Inpatient treatment refers to the residential programs typically portrayed in the media in which clients stay for 24 hours per day at the treatment facility, living and sleeping there for a few weeks to several months.
 The advantage of this is the complete lack of temptation; intoxicants are not allowed unless they are prescribed and administered by a medical professional.
 It can also be helpful to get away from old environments that may contain stressors and craving triggers.

 The downside is that some people cannot afford to miss weeks or months of work, or they may have children to take care of.
-Outpatient rehab allows these individuals to stay at home most of the time and come in a few times per week for the same therapy, support, and skill-building available in inpatient rehab.
+Sober living or outpatient rehab allows these individuals to stay at home most of the time and come in a few times per week for the same therapy, support, and skill-building available in inpatient rehab.